Magneticdud/DeOldify.NET/README.md

 ![Windows GUI](https://github.com/mulgaBrian/DeOldify.NET/blob/main/Examples/Sample.Windows.jpg.jpg)

+## Command Line Interface

+I added a CLI for batch processing and automation.
+For detailed usage instructions, see [CLI_USAGE.md](CLI_USAGE.md).

 ## On Linux (Tested on Mint)
 * We recommend that the first step is to update everything.
 It may take time, but it's worth it:
 ```